-The Animal Imaging Facility adjacent to Biological Testing Facility at Garvan is focused on providing state-of-the-art in vivo imaging for small research animals.
-The facility offers researchers access to a number of imaging systems including clinically relevant technologies such as micro-computed tomography (CT) scanning, fluorescent and bioluminescent imaging as well as two intravital microscopes.
+The Animal Imaging Facility provides state-of-the-art in vivo imaging for small research animals.
+It offers researchers access to a number of imaging systems, including clinically relevant technologies such as fluorescent and bioluminescent imaging and two intravital microscopes.

-The IVIS Lumina II provides a highly sensitive imaging system that is easy to use for both fluorescent and bioluminescent imaging in vivo.
-The system includes a highly sensitive CCD camera, light-tight imaging chamber and complete automation and analysis capabilities.
+The IVIS Lumina II is an easy-to-use imaging system for both fluorescent and bioluminescent imaging in vivo.
+The system includes a highly sensitive CCD camera, light-tight imaging chamber, and complete automation and analysis capabilities.

-The IVIS Spectrum is a non-invasive in vivo imaging technology that uses the full wavelength spectrum from high energy blue to low energy infrared, of bioluminescent and fluorescent reporters.
-The technology allows for distinguishing different organs in a high resolution 3D image.
+The IVIS Spectrum is a non-invasive in vivo imaging technology that uses the full wavelength spectrum from high-energy blue to low-energy infrared, of bioluminescent and fluorescent reporters.
+It is an easy-to-use imaging system using the Living Image Software for both fluorescent and bioluminescent imaging in vivo and ex vivo.
+The system uses leading optical technology for preclinical imaging research and development ideal for non-invasive longitudinal monitoring of disease progression, cell trafficking and gene expression patterns in living animals.
+The technology allows for distinguishing different organs in high-resolution 3D images.

-Currently there are 2 microscopes available for intravital imaging:
+There are two microscopes available for intravital imaging:

-For further information please contact Dr Jenny Kingham at firstname.lastname@example.org.
+For further information about accessing our services, please contact Amanda Brindleya.firstname.lastname@example.org

 The Garvan Institute operates under strict ethical guidelines.
 We only use animals in research programs that are of the highest quality and where no alternatives are available.
 All such work is carried out under licences issued by the Garvan/St Vincent’s Animal Ethics Committee (AEC).
 The AEC ensures that the use of animals is justified, taking into consideration the scientific or educational benefits and the potential effects on the welfare of the animals.
 Read more about our policy on animals in research here.